sinitskiy/FunNetAnalysis/README.md

 - Each txt file is named as the downloaded data file and contain lists of protein names.

-- Files recorded as problematic files will **not** be deleted and will be stored inside `extracted files` folder.
+- Files recorded as `problematic files` will **not** be deleted and will be stored inside `extracted files` folder.

 **Step 4** Count each protein name in all txt files.

 Run `write_to_csv.py`.

-This generates protein_summary.csv.
+- This generates protein_summary.csv.

 Example of output:
 | protein name  |invasive counts|invasive fraction|non-invasive counts|non-invasive fraction|
 | ------------- |:-------------:|:---------------:|:-----------------:|:-------------------:|
 | A8MXR0        | 33            | 0.05046         | 18                | 0.0625              |

-It counts the protein names and related fraction in related stages to a csv that you can use.
+- It counts the protein names and fraction in related stages.

 **Step 5(optional)** You can use Cytoscape to process the data from protein_summary.csv.